 There are three kinds of Christianity – despite the thousands of Christian denominations.

 The first is Spiritual Christianity.
 This is the narrow path, the real thing.
 A Spiritual Christian is engaged in the inward work of their own salvation, and as a result spiritual life flows out of them touching other people.

 The second, is Religious Christianity.
 This is the dominant form of Christianity in the world today, and the face of Western Christendom.
 It is easy to become a Religious Christian because it requires no heart change.
 On the surface it looks genuine, and draws many Spiritual Christians into syncretism with itself.
 However, under the veneer it has no power, and uses legalism and fear to “protect” people from sin.

-Now, some people participate in Religious Christianity knowingly.
-Roman Catholicism, for example, is a religion and its followers want to be religious.
-So long as they have made that choice with their eyes open, I respect their decision to be religious.
-However, it is important to point out that all Christian institutions stand on a religious foundation by nature.
+It is important to point out that all Christian institutions stand on a religious foundation by nature.
 Where you have an institution, you have some measure of religion.
 There is a blindspot where many Religious Christians claim to be Spiritual Christians and do not see that religious attitudes and practices are the dominant trait of their “spirituality.”

 The third type of Christianity is False-Spiritual Christianity.
 This occurs when the gifts of the Holy Spirit are treated as a means to selfish or sensational ends.
 There is so much to unpack there, but the conversation on this third type is for another time.

 Let’s take a closer look at how religion and spirituality are at odds in the pursuit of life and the truth about sin.

 Spiritual Christianity reveals morality within a person from the inside out, but morality is not the goal.
 The focus is to become alive by overcoming death.